Braye du Valle, Guernsey: Crossings

 There were two small connected bridges at the Vale Church, the Pont St Michel and the Pont Allaire crossing two streams.
 These bridges were made of large stones with stone slabs resting on top.
-Covered by the sea at high tide and the stones would have been covered with seaweed.
+The structures were underwater at high tide, and the stones would have been covered with seaweed.
 They are reputed to have been built by monks from Mont Saint-Michel who had settled in Guernsey around 968 A.D.
 The bridges still existed in 1715.